poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 So, to experiment with potentially more ethical alternatives I might be able to recommend to colleagues, I recently signed up for a free trial of [Regolo.ai](https://regolo.ai), an EU-based [100% green energy inference provider, with zero water waste](https://regolo.ai/the-environmental-impact-of-artificial-intelligence-why-building-a-sustainable-ai-matters/).

-Of course, this doesn't solve the environmental impact of the models' _training_, but it certainly helps me feel a bit better about the inference.
+Of course, this doesn't solve the greater environmental impact of the models' _training_, but it certainly helps me feel a bit better about the inference.
 Plus, using open weight models means I'm not funding the AI companies and therefore helping to encourage and fuel their unethical training practices.

 So far, I have used this setup for one experiment...